Istanbul Program

 Program Dates and Application

-The University of Bahcesehir in Istanbul, Turkey, is a foundation university that was established in 1998.
-Bahcesehir has quickly established itself as a progressive, dynamic educational institution.
+Bahçeşehir University in Istanbul, Turkey, is a foundation university that was established in 1998.
+Bahçeşehir has quickly established itself as a progressive, dynamic educational institution.
 The school's modern facilities are on the European side of the Bosphorus coast in the heart of Istanbul.
 With a population of more than 15 million, Istanbul is the largest city in Turkey.
 It is the only city in the world located on two continents, Europe and Asia.
 Its rich history dates back some 5,000 years.
 Students will enjoy a unique learning experience in this vibrant, cosmopolitan city.

-The program contact for the Istanbul Study Abroad Program is Feridun Yenisey, a professor of law at the University of Bahcesehir.
+The program contact for the Istanbul Study Abroad Program is Feridun Yenisey, a professor of law at Bahçeşehir University.
 Professor Yenisey is the country's foremost expert on international and comparative criminal law.

 Curriculum

 There are no prerequisites for any of the courses.
 All classes are taught in English.
 No Turkish language skills are necessary for participation in the program.
-Approximately 20 law students from Turkey and other countries attend courses as guest auditors.
+Two courses are taught by KU faculty and one course is taught by a local professor with close connections to KU Law.
+Students from Bahçeşehir University and perhaps other international universities attend classes with KU Law students.

 Course Descriptions